 … for Study

-Reviewing notes with Sonocent is easy.
-A key feature of the software, which helps get around the shortcomings of traditional recordings, is the ability to extract relevant sections of audio through the highlighting feature.
+Reviewing notes with Glean is easy.
+A key feature of the software, which helps get around the shortcomings of traditional recordings, is how quickly users can find relevant sections to come back to.

 The ability to import lecture slides also aids users in structuring their finished notes.
 If imported before the lecture begins, it’s so simple to keep the recorded audio in the right place.